 How’s your hot girl summer going? 😏

-Hot Girl Summer doesn’t even have to be about physical beauty.
-Some women are having Hot Girl Summers by kicking ass at their job or generally taking care of themselves.
+In all its glory, Hot Girl Summer isn’t just about physical beauty.
+For example, some women are having Hot Girl Summers by kicking ass at their job or practicing self-care.

-You don’t even have to be a girl to participate.
+Furthermore, you don’t even have to be a girl to participate.
 As Stallion said in an interview with The Root, Hot Girl Summer is for everyone.

-“So it’s just basically about women and men being unapologetically them,” she said “just having a good-ass time, hyping up your friends, doing you, not giving a damn about what nobody gotta say about it,”
+“So it’s just basically about women and men being unapologetically them,” she said, “just having a good-ass time, hyping up your friends, doing you, not giving a damn about what nobody gotta say about it.”

-Fun, empowering, inclusive.
-Hot Girl Summer sounds like a blast.
+Fun, empowering, inclusive: Hot Girl Summer sounds like a blast.

-Then, seemingly from out of nowhere, came the most dangerous of all animals: men with hurt feelings.
-Something about women feeling good about themselves didn’t quite sit right with certain guys on Twitter.
+Then, seemingly from nowhere, came the most dangerous animals: men with hurt feelings.
+Something about women feeling good about themselves didn’t sit right with certain guys on Twitter.